 Alkali-silica reaction (ASR) can cause serious expansion and cracking in concrete, resulting in major structural problems and sometimes necessitating demolition.
-This is a short introduction to ASR - for more information, see the Understanding Cement e-book.
+This is a short introduction to ASR - for more information, see the Understanding Cement book/ebook.

 ASR is the most common form of alkali-aggregate reaction (AAR) in concrete; the other, much less common, form is alkali-carbonate reaction (ACR).
 ASR and ACR are therefore both subsets of AAR.

-the hydroxyl ions in the alkaline cement
+caused by a reaction between the hydroxyl ions in the alkaline cement

 pore solution in the concrete and reactive forms of silica in the

 aggregate (eg: chert, quartzite, opal, strained quartz crystals).